Raymond Desouza . . . Shield of Faith PART 4

 By BRIAN CLOWES Part 2 (Editor’s Note: Brian Clowes has been director of research and training at Human Life International since 1995.
 For an electronic copy of chapter 23 of The Facts of Life, a 150-page treatise on all of the aspects of euthanasia, e-mail him at email@example.com.) + + + We have covered the definitions of the varieties of…Continue Reading

 By BRIAN CLOWES (Editor’s Note: Brian Clowes has been director of research and training at Human Life International since 1995.
-For an electronic copy of the complete series on artificial reproduction, e-mail him at firstname.lastname@example.org.) + + + “In the year 6565, ain’t gonna need no husband, won’t need your wife, you’ll pick your son,…Continue Reading
+For an electronic copy of more than a thousand pro-eugenics quotes, including those by Margaret Sanger, e-mail him at firstname.lastname@example.org.) + + + “The eugenic movement, therefore, cannot be a short campaign like many political…Continue Reading